-2.13 From 1 October 2004 groups of staff will be able to either retain their current on-call provisions (both national and local) where agreed locally, as set out in paragraph 2.28, or to use the on-call provisions set out below.
-Staff for whom there is no on-call provision currently will be entitled to the arrangements set out below.
-Those staff previously covered by the PTA Whitley Council on the new pay band 5 who were paid at a higher grade for unsupervised work on-call should be paid as a minimum on the fourth point of pay band 5 (pay spine point 20) when on-call.

-2.14 The NHS Staff Council will review and may devise new harmonised arrangements during the four-year period of protection for on-call, based on further monitoring of experience in early implementer sites and evidence from national roll-out.
+- 2.13 From 1 October 2004 groups of staff will be able either to retain their current on-call provisions (both national and local) where agreed locally, as set out in paragraph 2.28, or to use the on-call provisions set out below.
+Staff for whom there is currently no on-call provision will be entitled to the arrangements set out below.
+Those staff previously covered by the PTA Whitley Council on the new pay band 5 who were paid at a higher grade for unsupervised work on-call should be paid as a minimum on the fourth point of pay band 5 (pay spine point 20) when on-call. - 2.14 The NHS Staff Council will review and may devise new harmonised arrangements during the four-year period of protection for on-call, based on further monitoring of experience in early implementer sites and evidence from national roll-out.

-Interim Regime
+Interim regime

-- 2.15 An employee who is required to be available to provide on-call cover outside their normal working hours will be entitled to receive a pay enhancement.
-This enhancement recognises both their availability to provide cover and any advice given by telephone during periods of oncall availability. - 2.16 Subject to the provision for retention of current on-call provisions under the protection arrangements set out in paragraph 2.28, this enhancement will be based on the proportion of on-call periods in the rota when on-call cover is required.
+- 2.15 Employees who are required to be available to provide on-call cover outside their normal working hours will be entitled to receive a pay enhancement.
+This enhancement recognises both their availability to provide cover and any advice given by telephone during periods of on-call availability. - 2.16 Subject to the provision for retention of current on-call provisions under the protection arrangements set out in paragraph 2.28, this enhancement will be based on the proportion of on-call periods in the rota when on-call cover is required.
 The on-call period in each week should be divided into nine periods of at least twelve hours.
 The enhancement for an individual staff member will be based on the proportion of these periods in which they are required to be on-call, as set out in paragraphs 2.17 to 2.22 below.

-Pay Enhancements for On-call Cover
+Pay enhancements for on-call cover

-- 2.17 An enhancement of 9.5% will be paid to staff who are required to be on-call an average of 1 in 3 of the defined periods or more frequently. - 2.18 An enhancement of 4.5% will be paid to staff who are required to be on-call an average of between 1 in 6 and less than 1 in 3 of the defined periods. - 2.19 An enhancement of 3% will be paid to staff who are required to be oncall an average of between 1 in 9 and less than 1 in 6 of the defined periods. - 2.20 An enhancement of 2% will be paid to staff who are required to be oncall an average of between 1 in 9 and less than 1 in 12 of the defined periods. - 2.21 For these purposes, the average availability required will be measured over a full rota, or over a thirteen-week period if no standard pattern is applicable.
-The reference period will not include any periods when the employee is absent from work on either annual leave or sickness absence. - 2.22 Where on-call cover is limited or very irregular (averaging less than 1 in 12) pay enhancements will be agreed locally.
+2.17 An enhancement of 9.5 per cent will be paid to staff who are required to be on-call an average of one in three of the defined periods or more frequently.

+- 2.18 An enhancement of 4.5 per cent will be paid to staff who are required to be on-call an average of between one in six and less than one in three of the defined periods. - 2.19 An enhancement of 3 per cent will be paid to staff who are required to be on-call an average of between one in nine and less than one in six of the defined periods. - 2.20 An enhancement of 2 per cent will be paid to staff who are required to be on-call an average of between one in nine and less than one in 12 of the defined periods. - 2.21 For these purposes, the average availability required will be measured over a full rota, or over a thirteen-week period if no standard pattern is applicable.
+The reference period will not include any periods when the employee is absent from work on either annual leave or sickness absence. - 2.22 Where on-call cover is limited or very irregular (averaging less than one in 12), pay enhancements will be agreed locally.
 These may be fixed or variable, and based on actual or estimated frequencies of on-call work worked, subject to local agreement.
 To ensure fairness to all staff qualifying under the national rules set out above, locally agreed payments may not exceed the minimum percentage in the national provisions.